viamrobotics/docs/docs/how-tos/detect-people.md

 {{% /expand%}}
 {{%expand "Step 3: Configure your webcam" %}}

+First, make sure to connect your webcam to your machine if it's not already connected (like with an inbuilt laptop webcam).

 Click the **+** icon next to your machine part in the left-hand menu and select **Component**.
 Select the `camera` type, then select the `webcam` model.
 Enter a name or use the suggested name for your camera and click **Create**.